Email Us Contact

 Infidelity Investigation FAQ

-In our experience, the most consistent indicator is a sudden and unexplained change in phone habits.
-This includes password-protecting devices that were previously open, keeping the phone face down, taking calls in another room, and becoming defensive when asked about messages.
-No single sign proves infidelity, but phone secrecy is the behavior that comes up most often across thousands of cases.
+A common warning sign is a sudden and unexplained change in phone habits.
+This can include password-protecting devices that were previously open, keeping the phone face down, taking calls in another room, and becoming defensive when asked about messages.
+No single sign proves infidelity, but phone secrecy is one pattern investigators often review.

-Infidelity investigations typically range from $1,500 to $5,000 depending on the duration and complexity.
-Simple surveillance cases that confirm or deny suspicions within 2-3 days cost less.
-Extended investigations involving multiple locations, travel, or additional research cost more.
-We always provide a detailed estimate before work begins.
+Infidelity investigations often range from $1,500 to $5,000 depending on duration and complexity.
+Simple surveillance cases cost less than extended investigations involving multiple locations, travel, or additional research.
+Ask for a written estimate before work begins.

-Yes.
-Evidence gathered by a licensed private investigator through legal methods is admissible in court proceedings.
-This includes photographs, video recordings, GPS data (where legally obtained), and documented observations.
-Our reports are specifically formatted to meet evidentiary standards.
+Evidence gathered by a licensed private investigator through legal methods may be admissible in court proceedings.
+This can include photographs, video recordings, and documented observations.
+Attorneys should review evidence rules for the specific jurisdiction and case.